 Members of the public observed them leaving the store and reported the incident to police, who located the group a short time later in an alleyway along with the stolen clothing.

 Our client was charged with ‘aggravated break and enter and commit serious indictable offence,’ which carries a maximum penalty of 20 years imprisonment.

 Statistics published by the Judicial Commission show that 65% of people charged with this offence in higher courts receive a sentence of imprisonment.

-Undeterred by this, Mr Singh worked tirelessly to obtain the best result for our client.
+Undeterred by this, our senior lawyer worked tirelessly to obtain the best result for our client.